Fair early investments and Fair support across service systems

 Fair early investments

 Having access to capacity-building supports early in your NDIS journey is considered to be an early investment.
-This early investment is intended to help increase your independence, and reduce your reliance on NDIS funding over time.
+This early investment is intended to help increase your independence and reduce your reliance on NDIS funding over time.

-This is an important concept that we consider when we create your plan, and again at future plan reassessments.
+This is an important concept we consider when we create your plan, and again at future plan reassessments.
 When we reassess your plan, we reassess all the supports you require to meet your disability support needs at that time.

-If your overall funding level goes down from one plan to the next, it may be because you no longer need the same type or amount of supports, such as capacity building supports.
-Also, if the capacity building investment has been successful at building your
+Your overall funding amount could go down from one plan to the next.
+This may be because you no longer need the same type or amount of supports, such as capacity building supports.
+Also, if the capacity building investment has been successful at building your independence, then your need for other supports may also decrease.
+For example, as you develop your skills you may not need as many Core supports.

 So other things being equal, you should expect your overall plan value to reduce over time as the benefits of capacity building are realised.